 Not Sure Where to Start?

 If you’re new to the idea of BDNF, there’s generally not a need to play chemist and pharmacist to make your own stack.
-Many supplements that will increase BDNF cost upwards of $40 to $50 such as Bulletproof’s Neuromaster which is listed at $57 for 30 days worth on Amazon.
+There are many pre-formulated supplements which will increase BDNF.
+Not all make the cut, however.

-The popular Alpha Brain does not even contain ingredients to boost BDNF.
-Others that may increase BDNF can cost about $25 but fall short in their other ingredients that aren’t BDNF related.
+The popular Alpha Brain, for example, does not contain ingredients to boost BDNF.
+Others that may increase BDNF but fall somewhat short in their other ingredients that are not BDNF related.

 - Bacopa Monnieri extract: This adaptogenic herb can expedite the growth of nerve endings, which in turn improves the communication within the nervous system.
 Bacopa Monnieri can not only improve brain function in the elderly but also serves as an effective nootropic in healthy adults.

 - Gingko Biloba extract: Gingko has been used in traditional Chinese herbal medicine for thousands of years, and it appears that they’re on to something!
 Gingko Biloba allows for improved blood circulation to the brain, which can boost concentration, focus, and alertness.